+III.
 Proxy Overrides

-For those proxies where RCIM intends to override the third party's recommendation, the portfolio manager shall inform the Investment Committee, or its designee, of how it intends to vote.
-RCIM's board of directors shall be notified of this action.
-Such actions shall be recorded in meeting minutes.
+For those proxies where RCIM intends to override the third party's recommendationbecause the determination has been made that the client would be best served with avote contrary to the third party's recommendation, the Proxy Manager shall inform the Investment Committee, or its designee, of how it voted.
+A review of any such overrides shall be documented in the Investment Committee agenda.

+IV.
 Proxy Referrals

-In the event the independent third party has not issued any recommendations and/or referred specific proxies to RCIM the Investment Committee, or its designee, may instruct the independent third party on how to vote the proxy.
-These actions shall be documented by the Investment Committee.
+In the event the independent third party has not issued any recommendations and/orreferred specific proxies to RCIM, the Proxy Manager, or its designee, may instruct the independent third party on how to vote the proxy.
+These actions shall be documented by the Proxy Manager.